Radarr/Radarr/README.md

 ### Development

-* Open `NzbDrone.sln` in Visual Studio 2017 or run the build.sh script, if Mono is installed.
+* Open `Radarr.sln` in Visual Studio 2017 or run the build.sh script, if Mono is installed.
 Alternatively you can use Jetbrains Rider, since it works on all Platforms.
 * Make sure `NzbDrone.Console` is set as the startup project
 * Run `build.sh` before running